StefanSchubert/sabi/README.md

 * Install the 7.x version
 * That's it ;-) ...
 Almost ...
 I encountered some problems with the deployment of the artefact through intelliJ Make and Build had problems to accept the target bytecode release 1.8.
-As intermediate solution I deleted those before launch action and choosed the maven package instead.
+As intermediate solution I deleted those before launch action and chooses the maven package instead.
 Though even this should be obsolete in an exploded deployment manner and having compiled it all before.